ThinkDataEd/student/docs/scope.md

 * Explore what happens to the line and the response variable if we multiply (divide) or add (subtract) a constant from the predictor.

-* Design and execute their own Participatory Sensing Campaigns.
+* Design and execute your own Participatory Sensing Campaigns.

 * Use RStudio to compute permutations and combinations.